How it works

 What the entitlements cover

-Government funding is intended to pay for 15 or 30 hours a week of high quality, flexible childcare.
-The 15 or 30 hours must be able to be accessed free of charge to parents.
+Government funding is intended to pay for 15 hours a week of high quality, flexible childcare for all 3-4 year olds.
+The 15 hours must be able to be accessed free of charge to all parents.
+You can use this offer alongside the working parent entitlement to receive a total of 30 hours, if you are eligible.

 Government funding does not cover